-If HMRC finds inconsistencies between stated income in your mortgage application and your stated income on your self-assessment tax return then there are big problems ahead.
+If HMRC finds inconsistencies between stated income in your mortgage application and the stated income on your tax return, they may open a self-assessment investigation.
 If you have provided fake payslips for a mortgage application or lied about your income then HMRC is likely to then launch a full-blown investigation into your tax affairs.
-If HMRC finds you have failed to declare part of your income to lower your tax bill or produced false invoices this is fraud.
+When HMRC finds you have failed to declare part of your income to lower your tax bill or produced false invoices this is mortgage fraud.
 You should never go through an investigation without strong, reliable representation against HMRC.

 KinsellaTax are experts in dealing with fraud enquiries and HMRC investigations.